John Lawrence, 1st Baron Lawrence: Passage to India

 Lawrence entered the Bengal Civil Service and in September 1829 he set sail for India with his brother Henry.
 On arrival he settled at Fort William where he was expected to pass examinations in local vernacular.
 Having successfully mastered Persian and Urdu, Lawrence's first job was as a magistrate and tax collector in Delhi.
 After four years in Delhi he was transferred to Panipat and two years hence was placed in charge of Gurgaon district.

 In 1837, Lawrence was made a settlement officer at Etawah.
 Whilst doing the role he caught jungle fever and was close to death.
 He spent three months in Calcutta to convalesce but having failed to recover he returned to England in 1840.
 The following year, whilst in County Donegal he met and married his wife Harriette in August 1841.
 The couple then spent six months travelling Europe until news from the First Anglo-Afghan War led to them returning to England, and back to India in the autumn of 1842.

 On his return to India, Lawrence was appointed a Civil and Sessions Judge in Delhi, and given responsibility over Karnal.
 During the First Anglo-Sikh War between 1845 and 1846, Sir Henry Hardinge sent orders for Lawrence to assist the armed forces.
 He played a key role ahead of the Battle of Sobraon, ensuring supplies and guns were collected and transferred to the battle.

 Punjab

 Jullundur and the Hill States

-At the conclusion of the First Anglo-Sikh War, Sir Henry Hardinge appointed Lawrence to govern the newly-annexed Jullundur district and Hill-States regions of the Punjab.
-In that role he was known for his administrative reforms, for subduing the hill tribes, and for his attempts to end the custom of suttee.
-He attempted to tackle the issue of female infanticide, successfully threatening the Bedi's with confiscation of their lands if they didn't give up the practice.
+At the conclusion of the First Anglo-Sikh War, Hardinge appointed Lawrence to govern the newly-annexed Jullundur district and Hill States regions of the Punjab.
+In that role, Lawrence was known for his administrative reforms, his subduing the hill tribes and his attempts to end the custom of suttee.
+He attempted to tackle the issue of female infanticide by successfully threatening the Bedis with confiscation of their lands unless they gave up the practice.
 His assistant Robert Cust described Lawrence's interviews with native land-holders as follows:

 Another assistant, Lewin Bowring, described how he had a rough tongue with the local chiefs, who had a wholesome dread of him.
-He was described as far abler than his brother at details, but was not held in as much affection by the chiefs.
+He was described as far abler than his brother at details but was not held in as much affection by the chiefs.